 Microsoft Dynamics 365 Monitoring Service

-The Dynamics 365 for Customer Engagement Monitoring Service is an NT-style service that monitors all Dynamics 365 Server roles running on the local computer.
+The Microsoft Dynamics 365 Monitoring Service is an NT-style service that monitors all Microsoft Dynamics 365 Server roles running on the local computer.
 The monitoring service doesn’t transmit information outside the computer where the service is running.
-The monitoring service is installed with the installation of any Dynamics 365 Server role.
+The monitoring service is installed with the installation of any Microsoft Dynamics 365 Server role.

 The monitoring service validates the health of the server roles that are running on the local computer by running a series of tests.
 By default, monitoring occurs every 15 minutes and 10 records are maintained before the earliest record is replaced.
 Some tests performed by the monitoring service require that the organization be set for monitoring.
 For more information, see Change monitoring settings later in this topic.

 Events are recorded under the MSCRMMonitoringServerRole source in the Application area of Event Viewer.

 By default, detailed monitoring results are saved as XML files located in C:\Program Files\Microsoft Dynamics CRM\Monitoring\results.

 Use a web browser to view the monitoring logs.
 To do this in Internet Explorer, right-click the monitoring XML file, select Open with, and then select Internet Explorer.